netotz/p-dispersion-problem/README.md

-# p-dispersion-problem
+# The *p*-dispersion problem

-Project of the Selected Topics in Optimization class to solve the p-dispersion problem by heuristics.
+Project of the Selected Topics in Optimization class to solve the *p*-dispersion problem (PDP) by heuristics.